WohlSoft/Moondust-Devkit-Help/Tools/ApplicationSettings.md

 ## Editor
 Here you can enable or disable editing process features.

-* Middle mouse button actions:
+* Middle mouse button (a wheel pressed as a button) actions:
-  * **Duplicate selected items into mouse position** - this means: when you press middle mouse button, all selected items will be duplicated into current mouse position relative to left-top corner.
+  * **Duplicate selected items into mouse position** - this means: if you press a middle mouse button while some group of elements selected, all selected items will be duplicated into current mouse position at left-top corner.
-  * **Switch placing mode of selected item** - this means: you can switch placing mode if you select one of items.
-This feature nearly to SMBX's selection tool which always switch placing mode of selected item.
+  * **Switch placing mode of selected item** - this means: if you have one element selected, the pressing of a middle mouse button will pick up the selected element, and you can place more of it, almost same as with the classic SMBX Editor.
-  * **Switch to drag scroll** - if your map haven't selected items, you will switch into drag scroll mode.
+  * **Switch to drag scroll** - if you press the middle mouse button with no elements selected, the drag-scroll mode will be switched.

-* **Don't show properties box on taking item to place** - Properties box will not be shown when you take items from item boxes.
-To open properties dialog use the "Properties" button on the toolbar.
+* **Don't show properties box on taking item to place** - Item properties toolbox will don't appear when you take items for the placing.
+Then, if you want to open the properties toolbox, use the "Properties" button on the toolbar.
-* **Default zoom** - Allows you to set the initial zoom state for any files.
+* **Default zoom** - Choose the initial zoom value state.
-* **Max history entries limit** - Defines how much history actions can be remembered.
+* **Max history entries limit** - Defines the actions' history depth: how many actions can be remembered by the history.
-* **Screen capture default size** - Defines the initial size for the yellow box when capturing the scene area for image exporting.
+* **Screen capture default size** - Defines the initial size for the yellow box for the scene area capturing to export it to the image file.

 <ImageZoom
   alt="AppSettingsEditor"